 To remove all revisions of a file in a single action, you may prefer to use the Archive function.

-Edit the Metadata and DMS Codes of selected files.
+Edit the Metadata, DMS Codes and External Metadata of selected files.

 Access to the move function is based on a users folder permissions defined in Security Groups.
 It allows allows files to be moved to a different folder within the same tab they're in.
 E.g., a file in WIP can only be moved to another folder within WIP.